In 2015 we bought a boat, sold our stuff, quit our jobs, and sailed away.

 So we did.

-We left the dock in NYC in September 2015 – down the East Coast, through the Bahamas, Turks & Caicos, Puerto Rico, the Virgin Islands, and down the Caribbean island chain to Grenada, WI, and back up again.
-We stopped in San Juan, Puerto Rico, where we sold our boat and took an apartment in the Old City.
+We left the dock in NYC in September 2015 – down the East Coast, through the Bahamas, Turks & Caicos, Puerto Rico, the Virgin Islands, and down the East Caribbean island chain to Grenada, WI, and back up again.
+We stopped in San Juan, Puerto Rico, where we sold our boat and took an apartment in Old San Juan.
 We planned to stay for a year, but Hurricane Maria had other plans.
-We’ve since settled on an island in Maine, where we’re working on our next venture.
+We bought a restaurant in Vinalhaven, Maine, which we will open late Spring 2018.